tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 Use 'data/GEN-sarc-notsarc.xlsx' to get the columns of the scarc flags and define the function clean_text to standardized the flag.
 Then count vectorizer and assign the flags based on title, narrative and text.

-## Addtional Dataset from Different MIME Top-Level [Data Aggregation]
+#### Addtional Dataset from Different MIME Top-Level

-3 MIME Top-Level are appliaction/zipped-shapefile, text/html and image/jpeg.
+* 3 MIME Top-Level: `appliaction/zipped-shapefile`, `text/html` and `image/jpeg`

 >1.
-Shapefile -- Esri Worldwise country boundry External shapefiles datasets is provided in the data folder.
+Shapefile -- Esri Worldwise country boundry
+> * External shapefiles datasets is provided in the data folder.
 Make sure you have all necessary files (not just shp!) and Running under Python 3.8+ version. fiona is an dependency from geopandas.
 If it can not installed properly with geopandas, please install it. manunally.
 By assign country for post that mentioned country in the title or narrative.
 3 new features are : Country, Continent, and geometry (georeference)

 >2.
 HTML -- BillBoard 100 Year Top Music for 2020, 2021, and 2022
-Use beautifulsoup to parse [Official Biilboard Award List](https://www.billboard.com/charts/year-end/hot-100-songs/) and store them as lists.
+> * Use beautifulsoup to parse [Official Biilboard Award List](https://www.billboard.com/charts/year-end/hot-100-songs/) and store them as lists.
 Match the dataset narrative column to see whether they mention the song to add new features.
 4 new features are : song title, singer, rank, and the rank year

 >3.
 Image --  Boxoffice for 2020, 2021, and 2022
-Picking up the top most popular box office movies data in the U.S. between 2020 and 2022 of each year.
+> * Picking up the top most popular box office movies data in the U.S. between 2020 and 2022 of each year.
 These data are made from image files and converted into CSV file for analysis.
 Match the data if "movie title" is included in Pixstory data's "Title" or "Narrative".
 4 new features are : movie title, movie rank, rank year, movie release date

 # Assignment : Tika Similarity Test and Clustering

-1. Tika Similarity Test
+### Tika Similarity Test

->a.
-Convert the TSV dataset into JSON using Tika Similarity’s tsv2json tool
+##### 1. Convert the TSV dataset into JSON using Tika Similarity’s tsv2json tool

-> You can get data_json folder that contains all json files by running 'team6_tsv_to_json' through 'Cell -- Run All'
+You can get data_json folder that contains all json files by running `team6_tsv_to_json` through `Cell -- Run All`

->b.
-Compare Jaccard similarity, edit-distance, and cosine similarity
+##### 2. Compare Jaccard similarity, edit-distance, and cosine similarity

-> If you want to compute each similarity test, you should refer to the code below.
+If you want to compute each similarity test, you should refer to the code below.

 > * Jaccard similarity
 ```